dhis2/training-docs/content/general_guidance/training_DB_considerations.md

 2. The WHO DQ App as well as indicator and data element groups that will be used to explore the metadata within the DQ app
 3. Validation Rules, Groups and Notifications along with any other constants or predictors that may be used in these validation rules

 These are just examples of what you might want to prepare as part of your configuration in relation to this topic.
 While there are generic databases available to show these concepts, they will be more recognizable for the learner when designing these to work on your own system and can be used as the basis for any training material you create or modify.
+Ensure that there is some time in your training preparation to modify your database with any new features or concepts that are required for your training.

 ### Academies

 DHIS2 Level 0 and Level 1 Academies have permanently maintained databases that are associated with each course and can be accessed if needed to conduct an academy.
 As all of the course material is linked to the various configuration within these databases, minimal configuration or alteration will be required when using one of these databases and pairing them with the standard curriculum for the academy being conducted.

 You can use the following login details to log in as a superuser for these databases if setting up a training: